 Do you know whether you need a torque sensor or a cadence sensor?
 And that, perhaps, if you love exercise and want to pedal hard, you may want an e-bike with a torque sensor.
 Now you’re probably wondering what this means and how to get an electric bike with a torque sensor.

 Electric bikes that have torque sensors are harder to find than those with cadence sensors.
 Torque sensors are generally found on more expensive e-bikes and in high-quality brands.
-You will likely pay $2000 or more for an e-bike with a torque sensor, although there are exceptions.
+You will likely pay $2000 or more for an e-bike with a torque sensor.

 Since they can be tough to find, I’ve compiled a list of electric bikes with torque sensors (from top brands):